-This country-specific Q&A provides an overview to Competition Litigation laws and regulations that may occur in Hong Kong.
+This country-specific Q&A provides an overview of Competition Litigation laws and regulations applicable in Hong Kong.

 What types of conduct and causes of action can be relied upon as the basis of a competition damages claim?

-A person has made an admission, in a commitment that has been accepted by the Competition Commission, that the person has contravened a conduct rule.
+a person has made an admission, in a commitment that has been accepted by the Hong Kong Competition Commission (“CC”), that the person has contravened a conduct rule.

 What is required (e.g. in terms of procedural formalities and standard of pleading) in order to commence a competition damages claim?